Dhghomon/easy_rust/README.md

 You attack with your bow.
 Your opponent now has 20 health left.
 ```

-There isn't very much we can do right now to `self` inside our trait, because Rust doesn't know what type is going to use it.
+We pass `self` inside our trait all the time, but we can't do much with it right now.
+That's because Rust doesn't know what type is going to use it.
 It could be a `Wizard`, it could be a `Ranger`, it could be a new struct called `Toefocfgetobjtnode` or anything else.
 To give `self` some functionality, we can add necessary traits to the trait.
 If we want to print with `{:?}` for example then we need `Debug`.
-You can add it to the trait just by writing it after a colon.
+You can add it to the trait just by writing it after `:` (a colon).
 Now our code looks like this:

 ```rust